prernakumarii/Resume/README.md

-This is a Data Analysist Centered Resume
+This is a Data Analyst Centered Resume